-Often, cybersecurity incidences can be traced to inadequate awareness amongst employees, which leads to bad security habits.
-For example, phishing can only be successfully carried out if the victim is convinced into divulging sensitive data.
+Cybersecurity incidences can often be traced to inadequate awareness amongst employees, leading to bad security habits.
+For example, phishing can only be successfully carried out if the victim is convinced to divulge sensitive data.
 Therefore, it’s important to increase the awareness of cybersecurity amongst employees and train their employees to adhere to security guidelines.

 Outdated security patches

 Many organizations invest in threat detection programs that keep malware and other malicious threats from infiltrating computer systems.
-However, keeping these security applications updated with the latest patches is equally important.
-These updates enable the security programs to detect the latest malware, virus, trojans, or other threats.
+However, updating these security applications with the latest patches is equally important.
+These updates enable the security programs to detect the latest malware, virus, trojans, worms or other threats.